Some links in this post may be affiliate links

 Place the new Council Tree in a warm, brightly-lit spot and maintain the soil moist until the plant is well established after which you can begin routine care.

-Take non-woody stem or stem-tip cuttings about 6 in. long from a healthy Ficus Yellow Gem.
+Take non-woody stem or stem-tip cuttings about 6 inches long from a healthy Ficus Yellow Gem.
 Strip off the lower leaves from the cutting and retain 2-3 leaves on top.

 Allow the sap to dry and then dip the lower cut end cutting in a rooting hormone to hasten rooting.